 After months of anticipation, Elden Ring is here.
 But the Lands Between aren’t as inviting as From Software suggested — at least not when it comes to performance.
 Like previous releases from the studio, Elden Ring is plagued with PC performance problems, including screen tearing, frame rate drops, stuttering, and network errors.

 There are several other guides with common Elden Ring problems and potential fixes, but do they actually work?
 I wanted to test them myself.
 I used a combination of best practices from previous games and some solutions floating around the internet, and there’s good and bad news.
-There are some solutions to improve your frame rate in Elden Ring, but not everything can be smoothed over without an official patch.
+There are some solutions to improve your frame rate in

 If you’re wondering, the problem is shader compilation.
 This touches two areas of the game: When you hit a loading zone and when new assets show up in the game.
 For new assets, you’ll see some minor stuttering whenever you encounter a big, new object.
 The first time you hit a world boss, for example, you’ll see stuttering.